dssg/hitchhikers-guide/tech-tutorials/gitandgithub/tutorials/03_addingon.md

 8. **Learner A**: Do `git add spices.md` to tell git that it should prepare for a snapshot of your changes to that file.
 (Just like in the first tutorial.)
 Check `git status`.

 9. **Learner A**: Do `git commit -m 'blablabla'` to create a new snapshot (commit) of the repo as you have it now, which includes your new file now!
 You should probably make the commit message more meaningful than 'blablabla'.
+Then, push your changes: `git push origin master`, to synchronize your local commits with your repo on GitHub (your 'remote').

 10. **Learner B and C**: Pull the changes that Learner A made, and show Learner A that you now have the spice list.
 Also show Learner A your `git log`.
 Learner A's commit is there! _(Great success._)